sendgrid/sendgrid-oai/README.md

 # Announcements

+**The default branch name for this repository has been changed to `main` as of 07/20/2020.**

 Subscribe to email [notifications](https://dx.sendgrid.com/newsletter/oai) for releases and breaking changes.

-All updates to this project are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-oai/blob/master/CHANGELOG.md).
+All updates to this project are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-oai/blob/main/CHANGELOG.md).

 # Roadmap